AdmiralTryhard/ALUSimulater/README.md

 cd build
 ./test-gates
 ```
-Then the simulator will begin according to the code in main.
+Then the simulator will begin according to the code in test-gates.cpp

 ## Testing the Simulator
-It is up to whoever writes main() to use the ALUSimulator.
+It is up to whoever writes main() in test-gates.cpp to use the ALUSimulator.
 Here are some things you can do with it.

 Comparing numbers bit by bit
 Adding Integers using ALUs stringed together in a loop.